Diligence (1800 ship): Career

-2nd slave voyage (1802–1803): Captain Marshall sailed from Liverpool on 18 August 1802.
-He acquired slaves at Bonny and arrived at St Vincent with 329.
+2nd voyage transporting enslaved people (1802–1803): Captain Marshall sailed from Liverpool on 18 August 1802.
+In 1802, 155 vessels sailed from British ports on voyages to transport enslaved people; 122 of these vessels sailed from Liverpool.

+Diligent acquired captives at Bonny and arrived at St Vincent with 329 captives.
 Diligent arrived back at Liverpool on 3 April 1803.
 She had left Liverpool with 34 crew members and had suffered two crew deaths on her voyage.

 After the resumption of war with France, Captain David Marshall acquired a letter of marque on 23 May 1803.

-3rd slave voyage (1803–1804): Captain Marshall sailed from Liverpool on 18 June 1803.
+3rd voyage transporting enslaved people (1803–1804): Captain Marshall sailed from Liverpool on 18 June 1803.
+In 1803, 99 vessels sailed from British ports on voyages to transport enslaved people; 83 of these vessels sailed from Liverpool.

 In December 1803, Lloyds List reported that Diligent, Marshall, had captured two Dutch Guineamen, and carried them into Bonny.
 In January 1804, Lloyd's List reported that Aimable Julie, prize to Diligent, Marshall, master, had arrived at Barbados.
 Then Lloyd's List reported that Deux Amis, prize to Diligent, Marshall, master, had wrecked on the Bonny Bar.
 However, Diligent and Oliviere had rescued the crew and slaves and taken them to Barbados.
 Oliviere too was a prize to Diligent, Marshall, master.

-Diligent arrived at Demerara on 17 December 1803 with 329 slaves.
+Diligent arrived at Demerara on 17 December 1803 with 329 captives.
 She sailed for Liverpool on 16 March 1804 and arrived there on 2 May.
 She had left Liverpool with 50 crew members and had suffered four crew deaths on her voyage.
 She returned with a cargo of sugar, coffee, cotton, and six elephant teeth (ivory tusks).

-4th slave voyage (1804–loss): Captain John Preston acquired a letter of marque on 13 July 1804.
+4th voyage transporting enslaved people (1804–loss): Captain John Preston acquired a letter of marque on 13 July 1804.
 He sailed from Liverpool on 6 August.
+In 1803, 99 vessels sailed from British ports on voyages to transport enslaved people; 83 of these vessels sailed from Liverpool.

 Fate

-Diligent was lost on 3 October 1804 at Bonny, Nigeria.
+Diligent was lost on 3 October 1804 going into Bonny, Nigeria.
 She was on a voyage from Liverpool to Bonny.

 In 1804, 30 British slave ships were lost; eight were lost on the African coast.
+Still, during the period 1793 to 1807, war, rather than maritime hazards, as in the case of Diligent, or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.